DSpace/DSpace/dspace/docs/DrumLogging.md

 class has part of its configuration.

 JSON logging is enabled by setting the "umd.server.tomcat.accesslog.json.enabled" property to "true".
-This property is used in place of the stock "server.tomcat.accesslog.enabled" property to prevent double-logging from the stock Spring Boot AccessLogValve.
+The stock "server.tomcat.accesslog.enabled" should be set to "false" to prevent double-logging from the stock Spring Boot AccessLogValve.

-The appended JSON attribute is added to the stock JsonAccessLogValve patten using an attribute formatted as "#<KEY>:<VALUE>#".
+The appended JSON attribute is added to the stock JsonAccessLogValve patten using an attribute formatted as "#\<KEY>:\<VALUE>#".
 The following example adds a "logFile:dspace.log" JSON attribute:

 ```text